Rodrigo Jordan

 Rodrigo Jordán Fuchs (born June 30, 1959 in Santiago, Chile) is a Chilean business man, a University Professor, social entrepreneur and mountaineer.
-He is a founder and president of Vertical S.A., Leadership Professor in Pontifical Catholic University of Chile’s MBA (MBA-UC) and Faculty member of Executive Education at Wharton School of Business in the University of Pennsylvania.
+He is a founder and president of Vertical S.A., Leadership Professor in Pontifical Catholic University of Chile’s MBA (MBA-UC) and Faculty member of Executive Education at the Wharton School of Business of the University of Pennsylvania.
 Since 2018, he is also president of the Comunidad de Organizaciones Solidarias.
 Considered an accomplished mountaineer, he led the first South-American expedition to summit Everest in 1992.
-He repeated the ascent in 2012 and 2016 by different routes, making him one of only three people to have summited Mount Everest on each of its faces.
+He repeated the ascent in 2012 and 2016 by different routes, making him the only person to have summited Mount Everest on each of its faces.
 He has also been in many expeditions on mountains around the world and has authored a series of books and documentary films that recount these adventures.

 Family and Studies

 His father was Ricardo Jordán, and his mother was Sonia Fuchs, the renowned executive director of the fiction department of Televisión Nacional de Chile (Chile’s National TV channel).
 Both passed away in an aircraft accident in 1991.
 He has two brothers: Ricardo and Pablo.
 He attended San Gaspar School and The Grange School, both in Santiago, where he graduated in 1976, after earning the “Best Student of the Class” distinction and the “García Oldini Cup” for the best student in mathematics and physics.

 In 1983, he graduated as an Industrial Engineer from Pontifical Catholic University of Chile, where he received the distinction “Roberto Ovalle Aguirre” for the best engineer thesis awarded by the Chilean Engineers Institute.
 He also graduated from Oxford University, United Kingdom, where he earned his PhD for his thesis on Innovation and Urban Poverty.

 He has three daughters: Sofia, Natalia and Elisa.